wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/Server-side/Edge Computer/readme.md

 ```
 (ctrl + c to stop viewing the log)

-## Setting up the devices for the new MQTT-broker
+## Setting up the MQTT-clients for the new MQTT-broker
 As we are going to use a different MQTT-broker, it is important to change the MQTT addressing for all MQTT-clients.

 ### Setup for the cloud-server MQTT-clients